sourmash-bio/sourmash/.github/PULL_REQUEST_TEMPLATE.md

   major version number increment.
 - [ ] Was a spellchecker run on the source code and documentation after changes were made?
-- [ ] please note your ORCID in the comments.
+- [ ] Please note your ORCID in the comments.
 If you don't have one, you can register for one [here].(https://orcid.org/register)